zhang3r/python_review/README.md

 ### Greedy Algorithm
 Greedy Algorithm always select the best choice available at the moment.

+Greedy Choice Property - from a local optimum we can reach a golobal optimum, without having to reconsider the decision already taken

+Optimal Substructure Property - the optimal solution to a problem can be determined for the optimal solution to its subproblems

 ### Recursion
 Recursion consists of a terminating step and a recursive step.